-Born and raised in Kuala Lumpur, Malaysia, Christina Arokiasamy is renowned for her culinary skills, as spice expert and as an award-winning cookbook author.
-She was Malaysia’s first-ever official Food Ambassador to the United States and brings with her over 25 years of world class culinary expertise as an ex-Chef of various Four Seasons Resorts throughout Southeast Asia.
+Born and raised in Kuala Lumpur, Malaysia, Christina Arokiasamy, is renowned for her culinary skills, as a spice expert and as an award-winning cookbook author.
+She was Malaysia’s first-ever official Food Ambassador to the United States and brings with her over 25 years of world class culinary expertise as a former chef of various Four Seasons Resorts throughout Southeast Asia.

 Growing Up Among the Aromas

 “As a school girl in Kuala Lumpur, I could always smell my house before I could see it.
-I was known as the girl with yellow hands at school because I helped my mother ready spices such as turmeric at the nearby mill.
-Cooking, like the spice business, was a daily way of life for me and my family.”
+I was known as the girl with yellow hands at school because I helped my mother prepare ground turmeric at the nearby mill.”
+Cooking like the spice business, was a daily way of life for me and my family.”

 The Professional Chef

-In 2015, Chef Christina was selected to host The Malaysian Kitchen cooking show on The Cooking Channel reaching over 80 million viewers nationwide USA; to showcase the exotic blend of flavors born of the spice trade, rich in tradition and on-trend with consumers appetite globally.
-Her efforts help place Malaysia as the top 3 flavor trend in America by The National Restaurant Association.
+In and after 2015 in collaboration with The Cooking Channel, Chef Christina hosted The Malaysian Kitchen, the program reaching over 80 million viewers nationwide USA; to showcase the exotic blend of flavors born of the spice trade and rich in tradition.
+Her efforts help place Malaysian cuisine as the top 3 flavor trends in America by The National Restaurant Association.

-Also in 2015, in collaboration with The Malaysia Kitchen Program Campaign, her expert knowledge in spices appeared in Oprah.com, Huffington Post, CBS News, NBC News, Fox News, Los Angeles Business Journal, The New York Times, The Food Network Magazine, Yahoo News amongst other key national and International media.
+Her expert knowledge in spices appeared in Oprah.com, Huffington Post, CBS, NBC News, Fox News, The New York Times, The Food Network Magazine, Yahoo News and other International media.

-Christina’s cookbook The Spice Merchant’s Daughter was listed as top ten cookbooks in the USA by NPR in 2008.
-Her cookbook also earned a starred review on Publisher’s Weekly, and was featured on the Associated Press, The Wall Street Journal, and The Boston Globe.
+Her first cookbook The Spice Merchant’s Daughter published by Clarkson Potter New York, was listed as top ten cookbooks in the USA by NPR in 2008.
+Her cookbook earned a starred review on Publisher’s Weekly, and was featured on the Associated Press, The Wall Street Journal, and The Boston Globe.

 Houghton Mifflin Harcourt New York Boston Publishers 2017